dmissoh/menu-planner/README.md

 # menu-planner
-A menu planner based on the OptoPlanner Framework
+A menu planner based on the OptaPlanner Framework